Analyze Hive warehouse data with Presto (Trino)

 In this guide, we executed queries on the allstarfull table created in the Using Hive guide.

-To run the Hive table queries, follow these steps:
+To run the Hive table queries:

 • Enter the Private IP of the edge node in <COORDINATOR-HOST-IP>.